 - Cook them quickly.
 1-2 minutes on the first side; flip and cook 1 more minute on the flip side.

-I love freshly ground fennel (along with salt and pepper) as my seasoning of choice.
 If you don’t care for fennel, paprika is a nice spice.
-Just know that Hungarian paprika, Spanish paprika, smoked paprika and hot paprika are all quite different.
-I like this mildly spiced smoked paprika
+Just know that Hungarian paprika, Spanish paprika, smoked paprika, and hot paprika are all quite different.
+I like this mildly spiced smoked paprika.

-Whatever spice blend you use make sure and add some salt to bring out the subtle flavors of the spice blend and the seafood.
+Tip: Whatever spice you use make sure and add some salt if it is not in the spice blend to bring out the subtle flavors of the spice blend and the seafood.

-A slight variation on this dinner is this Spanish Creamed Spinach and Scallops, which seasons the spinach with smoked paprika and uses no wine or sherry.
-They are both delicious, creamy and as easy as you can get!
+A slight variation on this recipe below is this Spanish Creamed Spinach and Scallops, which seasons the spinach with smoked paprika and uses no wine or sherry.
+They are both delicious, creamy, and as easy as you can get!

-For another scallop dish that is uniquely delicious, check out this Scallops in Grapefruit Butter recipe.
+For another uniquely delicious scallop dish, check out this Scallops in Grapefruit Butter recipe.

 Low Carb Seared Scallops with Creamed Spinach